robillard-andrew-portfolio/portfolio/_behind-the-scenes/shot-in-the-dark-live-sessions.md

     overlap: false
     content: >-
       The idea behind Shot in the Dark is to have the bands each play but then also hang out to watch each others performances.
-We setup in the middle of a large venue floor and the audience stood around the entire performance area.
+So the audience is mainly made up of the other bands and crew.
+The venue we had partnered with was a live music venue, but we setup on the floor instead of the stage, so that we could shoot from all sides.

       We made the decision not to try and hide lights, or other camera